Deadline Extended to Monday 5 February 2018.

 This award is open to all Postgraduate and Early Career Researchers who are BAAS members at the time of application.

 BAAS is committed to promoting best practice in matters of equality and diversity and applicants are expected to demonstrate similar consideration when submitting bids to this scheme.

-The deadline for submissions is 19 January 2018.
+The extended deadline for submissions is 5 February 2018.

 The winner of the 2017 award was Hannah-Rose Murray, of the University of Nottingham for her project, Dual Legacies: Samuel Morley and Josiah Henson’s History of Social Activism.